 These poo bags also do not add any nutrient value to the remaining compost and little is known about the impact of the inks and dyes used in them.

-Please head to our other blog posts to learn more on this and why we switched from compostable to ReSEAcled Poo Bags.
+Feel free to read our other blog posts to learn more on the pitfalls of "compostable" or "cornstarch" poo bags and why we switched to ReSEAcled Poo Bags (if not composting dog poo).

 3. Add your carbon source